 The alnico number is used to differentiate the strength of the magnetic field produced; it designates a sort of “recipe” in which the percentage of the different elements in the alloy varies slightly.
 While all three are actually pretty close, the type of alnico used, when combined with other elements such as the art of pickup placement, does affects the sound of an electric guitar.

 Where it gets a bit strange, however, is that alnico numbers do not increase in order of magnetic strength, as you might at first suppose (i.e., II being the weakest, III in the middle and V the strongest).
 On the contrary, the order of magnetic strength goes like this: alnico III has the weakest magnetic force; alnico II is in the middle and alnico V is the strongest.

-- Alnico II is what you find on the earliest Telecaster® guitars of the 1950s.
+You'll find these on the earliest Telecaster guitars of the 1950s.
 It is especially good for middle-position pickups, and it contributes to a very sweet and musical “vintage-y” sound.

-- Alnico III is the weakest of the three because it actually contains no cobalt.
+The weakest of the three because it actually contains no cobalt.
 Since it exhibits the least amount of magnetic pull, it’s the type that impedes free string vibration the least, hence making it a great choice for neck pickups (over which there is usually the greatest amount of string vibration).
-This is the type used in the first Stratocaster® guitars in the mid-1950s, and use of this particular alnico blend is one of the reasons why their neck pickups sound so amazingly good.
+This is the type used in the first Stratocaster guitars in the mid-1950s, and use of this particular alnico blend is one of the reasons why their neck pickups sound so amazingly good.

 The strongest of the three; more powerful in tone and response.
 Its greater output makes it a good choice for bridge pickups, over which there is usually a smaller amount of string vibration.
 Good for an aggressive, punchy sound.